 Tao Tronics is a well-respected and trusted player in the home cooling and heating industry.
 Not only is this product durable, easy to use, and effective, but it’s designed and sold by one of the most well-respected companies in this space.

 The fan has a sleek design, is painted black, and features an LED display.
 At 35 inches tall, 12 inches wide, and 6.3 pounds, this fan can be moved to anywhere needed in your home.
-It can be used in your bedroom, kitchen, living room, or office space and only needs a standard 60W plug for operation.
-The fan is also powerful.
-It distributes 20ft of per second which is more than enough to quickly and efficiently cool a small to medium-sized coom in your home.

 With the combination of this fan’s air conditioner-like feel and powerful oscillating fan, it will keep your home cool even on the hottest summer days.